 While producing quality video content may seem too complex for smaller businesses, you don’t need an in-house video production crew to create audio-visual content worth sharing.
 In 2017, all you’ll really need is a smartphone and maybe an affordable tripod from Amazon.
-As for getting eyes on your videos, there’s several different ways to promote them across the web.
-One of the best ways is to properly optimize them for search engines like Google.
+As for getting eyes on your videos, there are several different ways to promote them across the web.
+One of the best ways is optimizing your videos for search engines like Google.

 Follow these ten tips to make it possible for your targeted audience to find your videos on search engines.

 The main purpose of video content is to convert those who watch to customers.
 Each time you publish a video online add a link back to your website.
 If someone is interested in learning more about your business, you want them to be able to easily find your contact information without any hassles.

 If you haven’t already, start a channel on YouTube for your business.
 It’s easy to upload videos to YouTube and the platform has a huge following.
 Once your channel is established, you’ll begin to gain subscribers who may eventually become customers.
 When creating videos, write an alluring description using local keywords and insert your website link.

 YouTube is constantly making changes to their platform.
 One of their newest additions is the option to set a video location under ‘Advanced Settings’ in the video manager.
 If you own a local business, set your business location to alert Google and extend your online reach.

 4. Add Video to Press Releases

 If you use press releases for your business, adding video significantly increases your potential of ranking well.
 Adding video can enhance your press release and help gain you placement on high-authority websites.

 5. Transcribe Videos

 If you’re having trouble fitting enough keywords into your video content, have your video transcribed.
 Transcription can provide excellent SEO value and can be used on many platforms, including YouTube.